ohtuprojekti-eficode/Amandus/documentation/backend.md

 ##### With docker
 1. Go to `backend` folder
-2. Run `docker build --tag backend .` to build the frontend image
+2. Run `docker build --tag backend .` to build the backend image
 3. Start the image with `docker run -p 3001:3001 backend` and the server should launch to `localhost:3001`